 Teaching and Composing

 He is much in demand as a teacher, including for the RCO, and was on the jury for the St Albans International Organ Festival in 2017.
 In recent years he has composed a number of choral and organ works, including a collaboration with the poet Francis Warner; performances include those by the choirs of King’s and St. John’s Colleges, Cambridge.
 In September 2013 the Bach Choir and RPO under David Hill gave the premiere of his Blitz Requiem in St. Paul’s Cathedral.

 Since his first solo CD, ‘French Showpieces from King’s’, recorded while still an undergraduate, his recordings have consistently received critical acclaim.
 Of his 2004 release from Los Angeles ‘The Great Organs of First Church vol 2’, The American Organist said ‘David Goode shows a fearless command of one of the world’s largest church organs.
 A magisterial performance of Edwin H. Lemare’s transcription of Wagner’s Overture to Die Meistersinger must be one of the finest renditions of this work on record’.
 2004 also saw the first volume of a landmark project to record the complete organ works of Max Reger on 17 CDs (‘Finally, there’s a set…that competes with Germani’s 1960’s HMV recordings – I thought the day would never come’, Choir and Organ); a second volume appeared in 2013.
 He has also released discs of Bach from Freiberg and Parry from Eton.
-His recording of the complete organ works of Bach from Trinity College, Cambridge is currently being released on the Signum label, with Vol. 10 due for release this autumn.
+His recording of the complete organ works of Bach from Trinity College, Cambridge is currently being released on the Signum label, with Vol. 12 recently released.